HedleyBenaiges/bootloader_story/README.md

 # Bootloader Story

 An unskippable very long joke randomly selected from "/stories" and printed to the terminal one line at a time.
+The program also catches `^C` to avoid being skipped.